 The Development and Alumni Relations Office seeks an experienced, strategic, pro-active, results-oriented development professional to serve as Director of Planned Giving who will work closely with the Chief Advancement Officer, Director of Development, Leadership/Annual Gift Officers, the Head of School, high-level volunteers including trustees, and other members of the development team.

-Essential Functions and Responsibilities
+Essential Functions and Responsibilities:

-- Collaborate with a team of Leadership/Annual Gift officers; educate and train them to be well versed in their understanding of planned giving; identify and qualify additional prospects by working independently and with colleagues; actively participate in prospect management meetings.
+- Collaborate with a team of Leadership/Annual Gift officers; educate and train staff to be well versed in their understanding of planned giving; identify and qualify additional prospects by working independently and with colleagues; actively participate in prospect management meetings.